tetter27/rust-wasm-tutorial/README.md

 - [ ] 4.9.
 Shrinking .wasm Size
 - [ ] 4.10.
 Publishing to npm

+next: Time Each Universe::tick with console.time and console.timeEnd

 # Preview Image
 ![preview of life](src/wgol.gif)